endjin/endjin-workstation-setup/README.md

 ## Managing your installed software

 1. If you haven't already done so, fork this repository into your own GitHub account
+1. Create a directory where you will store all the git repositories you work with (e.g. `C:\git`)
-1. Open a new PowerShell Core terminal
+1. Open a new elevated 'Windows PowerShell' terminal from the Start Menu
+1. `cd` into the folder you created above
 1. Clone this repository to your machine: `git clone https://github.com/<your-github-username>/endjin-workstation-setup.git`
+1. `cd` into `endjin-workstation-setup` directory created by the above command
 1. Review the `setup-boxstarter-script.txt` file, removing/commenting-out any lines as desired - this file contains comments to describe what each line does
 1. Review the `setup-chocolatey-packages.config` file, adding any further packages you require - they can be found by searching [here](https://community.chocolatey.org/packages)
-1. `cd` into `endjin-workstation-setup` directory created by the above command
 1. Run `./setup.ps1` to begin the software install process
+1. Commit any changes you made to the above files and push them up to GitHub so they are safely stored